 Cause Cronartium ribicola, a fungus.
 The fungus attacks all five-needle pines including whitebark pine (Pinus albicaulis), which is the most susceptible, sugar pine (P. lambertiana), western white pine (P. monticola), eastern white pine (P. strobus), limber pine (P. flexilis), bristlecone pine (P. aristata) and floxtail pine (P. balfouriana), which is the least susceptible.
 In addition to many Ribes species that serve as alternate hosts, Castilleja (Indian paintbrush) and Pedicularis are also telial hosts.

 The fungus overwinters in tree cankers.
 In spring, spores form in orange pustules (aecia) on cankers.
 Wind distributes aeciospores to currants and gooseberries, the principal alternate hosts.
-Uredia form on the underside of these Ribes hosts and produce urediospores.
-The urediospores can only reinfect more Ribes hosts and continue to do so during the rest of the growing season.
-Telia form in late summer where the uredia are located.
+Uredinia form on the underside of these Ribes hosts and produce urediniospores.
+The urediniospores can only reinfect more Ribes hosts and continue to do so during the rest of the growing season.
+Telia form in late summer where the uredinia are located.
 The teliospores are not dispersed but germinate to form another spore type called a basidiospore.
 These spores are blown to white pine, causing new infections by penetrating through stomata of needles (unless stomata are occluded by epicuticular wax).
 Pycnia appear on the bark the following spring.
 Aeca erupt from the same area where the pycnia formed the previous year.
 Aeciospores are produced perennially until the branch dies.

 The disease is favored by cool, moist habitats rather than warm, dry areas.
 Open stands with a thick shrub layer encourages a moist air flow and thus distribution of spores.